Imagine Imaging

 • What do you notice when you slide the magnetic probe across the magnet?

-It feels like there are bumps only if you swipe across, not in any other direction.
+It feels like there are bumps only when you swipe across, not in any other direction.

-• The bumps are kind of like speed bumps that go across a road.
-What direction do you think the “speed bumps” are going compared to the lines on the tablecloth.
+• The bumps are kind of like speed bumps that go across a road or ripples on water.
+What direction do you think the “speed bumps” are going compared to the lines on the graph paper or tablecloth?

-• Place the magnetic field viewer on the puzzle to reveal the pattern and direction
+• Place the magnetic field viewer over the “back” and “front” of the flat flexible magnet.

 Instructions